a-samir97/go-microservices/README.md

 ## Usage
 ### Running Services
-Based on the Makefile, here is the updated "Running Services" section in the README file:

-## Usage
-### Running Services
 You can use the provided Makefile to easily manage the services.

 - **API Gateway Service**: